bcgov/networkpolicy-migration-workshop/README.md

 ### Example

-Lets take a look at writing (converting) KNP for a simple example with the components listed below; each component below will have its own `DeploymentConfig`.
+Let's take a look at writing (converting) KNP for a simple example with the components listed below; each component below will have its own `DeploymentConfig`.
 For this example only four policies are needed: The first is the *deny-by-default* referred to above.
 The second policy will be to allow network traffic to enter your namespace (ingress); the third policy will be to allow the API to talk to the database; and the fourth policy will be to allow the API to talk to minio (S3 compatible object store).

 **Components**
 * web